penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/jmx.md

 ## Setup Tomcat to monitor with Zabbix.

+To ensure accurate testing of JMX monitoring with Zabbix, a dedicated host is essential.
-We need a dedicated machine to test JMX monitoring with Zabbix.
-While you could set this up on your Zabbix server, using a separate host more accurately reflects a real-world monitoring scenario.
-For this purpose, we'll use a fresh virtual machine running either Rocky or Ubuntu.
-Our goal is to install and correctly configure Tomcat on this machine, which will serve as our JMX-enabled target.
+Although configuration on the Zabbix server is possible, a separate machine provides a more realistic representation of a production environment.
+For our setup, we'll use a new virtual machine running either Rocky Linux or Ubuntu.
+This machine will serve as our JMX-enabled target, and we'll install and configure Tomcat on it for this purpose.

 ???+ info "Setup Tomcat"